 Table V-6: Biodiesel consumption in California 2006-2010

-There are several factors that have likely played a part in the decrease in biodiesel consumption including the downturn in the economy: implementation of Water Resource Control Board rules for Underground Storage Tanks, ASTM adoption of a B6-B20 quality specification, and the expiration of the federal blender’s tax credit in 2010.
+There are several factors that have likely played a part in the decrease in biodiesel consumption including the downturn in the economy, implementation of Water Resources Control Board rules for Underground Storage Tanks, concern over auto manufacturer’s warranty issues, ASTM adoption of a B6-B20 quality specification, and the expiration of the federal blender’s tax credit in 2010.
+In addition, ARB has not yet adopted biodiesel specification regulations but there is an anticipated impediment to blending biodiesel into CARB diesel due to the NOx increase resulting from blending biodiesel at the B6+ blend levels.

 b.
 Future demand